drknotter/magic-card-database/README.md

-# magic-card-database
+# Magic Card Database

-A database-driven collection organizer and card searcher for the CCG Magic: The Gathering.
+This is database-driven collection organizer and card searcher for the CCG Magic: The Gathering.
+I used to play pretty avidly, and when I couldn't find any decent free collection organizers, I decided to pick up Python and attempt to create my own.
+The application makes use of [wxPython](http://www.wxpython.org/) for the GUI, and the sqlite library that comes with every installation of Python.
+I made searching a strong feature of the code, as I wanted to be able to construct decks from the entire Magic library.
+To import all of the information for all cards, I wrote a Python script to scrape the WOTC website, which made use of the [BeautifulSoup](http://www.crummy.com/software/BeautifulSoup/) library for parsing the HTML information.
+This is still a work in progress, so I have yet to release it into the wild.